xerions/phoenix_swagger/README.md

 ...
 ```

-Before usage of swagger validator, add the `PhoenixSwagger.Validator.Supervisor` to the supervisor tree of
-your application.

 The `phoenix_swagger` provides `PhoenixSwagger.Validator.parse_swagger_schema/1` API to load a swagger schema by
 the given path or list of paths.
 This API should be called during application startup to parse/load a swagger schema.